jbampton/tooling-docs/apache-trusted-release/lifecycle.md

     end
 ```

-## Definitions
+## Phases

 **Announce CVEs**
-: At some moment after a release happens a project may announce CVEs that either impact or are solved by a release.
+: At some moment as or after a release happens a project may announce CVEs that either impact or are solved by a release.
 The security team and PMC manage CVEs including announcements and publishing via cveprocess.apache.org The ATR will update SBOMs with new CVEs.

+> Note where this is an explicit phase or not depends on integration discussions with the security team.

 **Announce Release**
 : Send a compliant announcement of the release.
 This template will include release metadata.